Deering Street Historic District: Description and history

 Deering Street is a short two-block street running parallel to Congress Street, the principal east-west street in downtown Portland.
-It is bisected by State Street, a major road which provides access to Congress Street from points to the north.
+It is bisected by State Street, a major road which provides access to Congress Street from points north.
 At Deering Street's western end is Mellen Street.
 The historic district includes the entire length of Deering Street, all of State Street from Congress Street to Deering Oaks, and Mellen Street between Deering and Congress.
 It also extends a short way west of Mellen on the north side of Congress.

 This area was mostly farmland until the mid-19th century, the city center to its southeast, and the port and major commercial area further east on the Falmouth peninsula.
 Development pressures prompted Nathaniel Deering, the landowner, to begin subdividing the area, and a few Greek Revival and Italianate homes were built in the area.
 Development pressure increased after Portland's great 1866 fire, after which other previously-residential areas were redeveloped commercially.
 With its proximity to the downtown, the Deering Street area became a fashionable residential address for merchants, businessmen, and politicians.
 Many houses were built on speculation, and most were designed by prominent local architects, including John Calvin Stevens, Francis H. Fassett, and George M. Harding, the latter of whom made his home on Deering Street.
 Notable houses in the Deering Street Historic District include 52 Deering Street (1884), an early example of Stevens' important Shingle style work, The William H. Roberts, Jr. House at 15 Mellen Street (1898), one of the few remaining single family John Calvin Stevens homes on the Portland peninsula that retains its original floor plan, and the National Historic Landmark Thomas Brackett Reed House, designed by Fassett in 1876.